Detecting Text Formality: A Study of Text Classification Approaches: Results

 In this section, we report results on the X-FORMAL dataset~\cite{briakou-etal-2021-ola}.
 Results of the experiments with the various models described in Section~\ref{sec:methods} presented in Table~\ref{tab:xformal}.

-\paragraph{Ranking of the models} Firstly, we conducted experiments exploring multilingual models for monolingual classification for all languages -- English, Italian, Portuguese, and French.
-The results are provided in Table~\ref{tab:xformal}.
+\paragraph{Monolingual results} Firstly, we conducted experiments exploring multilingual models for monolingual classification for all languages separately -- English, Italian, Portuguese, and French.
 As one may observe, similarly to English results, the model based on a bidirectional LSTM model with character embeddings yields the best results for all languages.
 Some multilingual transformer-based models such as XLM-R and mBERT also achieve good enough results but are lower than Char BiLSTM.
-Additionally, Universal Sentence Encoder (USE) yields quite competitive results with Transformer-based models, which is also in line with the English results described above.

-Also, we tested all models for multilingual classification -- we trained models on all languages and tested on all languages.
-The results are presented in column ``All'' in Table~\ref{tab:xformal}.
-For all models, no improvement is observed through such a data augmentation strategy.
+Except Portuguese language, where mBART (cased) model has the highest accuracy.

+\paragraph{Multilingual results} We report the results of fine-tuned multilingual language models on all provided languages in ``All'' column in Table~\ref{tab:xformal} and inference of these models on each language separately in Table~\ref{tab:cross_lang}.
+For all best models across different categories, we can observer a slight drop of the accuracy for all languages in comparison to monolingual results.
+For instance, for the best performing model Char BiLSTM, the ``All'' Accuracy$=82.7$ is less then monolingual setups: English ($83.1$ vs $87.0$), Italian ($75.2$ vs $79.1$), Portuguese ($74.2$ vs $75.9$), French ($78.0$ vs $81.3$).
+However, these drops in the Accuracy scores is slight and the scores outperform the monolingual baselines and some Transformer-based models significantly.

+As a result, the simultaneous fine-tuning of multilingual formality detection models does not cause a significant drop of the performance across languages in comparison of the best monolingual results.
+The high results of multilingual Char BiLSTM model provides a positive answer to the question \textbf{Q2}.